Planning Ministry Clarifies Figure Fudging Of Price Data Is Not Possible - UrduPoint

 Planning Ministry Clarifies Figure Fudging Of Price Data Is Not Possible

-The Ministry of Planning, Development and Special Initiatives in a statement clarified on Friday that Pakistan Bureau of Statistics (PBS) follows a transparent way to obtain prices for compiling inflation rate and the figure fudging of price data was not possible
+The ministry of Planning, Development and Special Initiatives in a statement clarified on Saturday that Pakistan Bureau of Statistics (PBS) follows a transparent way to obtain prices for compiling inflation rate and the figure fudging of price data was not possible

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Feb, 2020 ) :The Ministry of Planning, Development and Special Initiatives in a statement clarified on Friday that Pakistan Bureau of Statistics (PBS) follows a transparent way to obtain prices for compiling inflation rate and the figure fudging of price data was not possible.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Feb, 2020 ) :The ministry of Planning, Development and Special Initiatives in a statement clarified on Saturday that Pakistan Bureau of Statistics (PBS) follows a transparent way to obtain prices for compiling inflation rate and the figure fudging of price data was not possible.

 In connection with price statistics section on the press clipping, "Understatement of the Rate of Inflation", the statement added that it has been observed in number of print and electronic news items, which have given the erroneous impression, that inflation has been understated.